We may receive a commission on purchases made from links.

 In one alternate universe, Deadpool approaches a Wolverine fixing a motorcycle in a dingy garage, and finds that he is played not by Hugh Jackman but by British actor Henry Cavill.
 Fans of superhero cinema might know Cavill best from playing Superman in the now-dead DC Extended Universe, and Deadpool, being aware that he is in a movie, addresses this Wolverine as Henry Cavill.
 He even calls him "Cavillrine."

-In a recent interview with Variety, Levy said Cavill was happy to provide a quick cameo, and he said that the actor appeared for two simple reasons: One, the appearance was just playful fun, and two, it was amusing to skip from DC to Marvel.
+In a 2024 interview with Variety, Levy said Cavill was happy to provide a quick cameo, and said the actor appeared for two simple reasons: One, the appearance was just playful fun, and two, it was amusing to skip from DC to Marvel.

 Why Henry Cavill became the Wolverine